lbain/lucybain/source/blog/2015/01-06-js-document-write.md

 **Possible situations to use `document.write()`**

-It seems that the only "approved" time to use `document.write()` is for third party code to be included (such as ads or Google Analytics).
+It seems that the only “approved” time to use `document.write()` is for third party code to be included (such as ads or Google Analytics).
 Since `document.write()` is always available (mostly) it is a good choice for third party vendors to use it to add their scripts.
 They don't know what environment you're using, if jQuery is or isn't available, or what your `onload` events are.
 And with `document.write()` they don't have to.

 So don't use it yourself, unless your working for the third party.